Aletorlytics/Aletorlytics/README.md

 I'm a data analyst passionate about helping businesses make sense of their data.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

 I specialize in:

-Building building dashboards people actually use, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+ Building dashboards people actually use,focused on clarity, relevance, and decision making

+ Automating repetitive workflows to save time and reduce errors

+ Developing analytical models that support forecasting,planning,and strategy.

-When I'm not working with data, I enjoy playing chess, Exploring data visualization ideas, listening to music and Learning new analytics tools or techniques.
+When I'm not working with data, I enjoy playing chess, exploring data visualization ideas, listening to music and learning new analytics tools or techniques.
 I love the "aha!" moment when data reveals something new and useful.

 ##  What I'm Currently Working On